Council

 Council Member

 Richard joined Council in 2015.
-He chairs Nominations Committee and also serves on Finance and Member and Business Development Steering Groups.
-Richard currently chairs the HRMC Branch and is a former Chair of Birmingham and West Midlands Branch.
-He became a member of the Association in 2015.
-Richard qualified as a solicitor in 2000, and as a Chartered Tax Adviser in 2003.
-Richard works for HMRC as a Deputy Director Compliance, for the Large Business Directorate in the Customer Compliance Group.
+He chairs Nominations Committee and also serves on the Finance Steering Group.
+He currently chairs the HRMC Branch and is a former Chair of Birmingham and West Midlands Branch.
+Richard became a member of the Association in 2015.
+He qualified as a solicitor in 2000, and as a Chartered Tax Adviser in 2003.
+He works for HMRC as a Deputy Director Compliance, for the Large Business Directorate in the Customer Compliance Group.
 Prior to joining HMRC he has worked in leading legal and accounting firms.

 Jacqueline Hall